sushant693/Magento2.2/README.md

 	- clone module with: <strong>git clone  .</strong>

 <h2>Step 2</h2>
-- In magento root directory run following comands into the command line:
+- In magento root directory run following comands into the command line:</br>
-	- bin/magento module:enable SuMage_CatalogSlider
+	- bin/magento module:enable SuMage_CatalogSlider</br>
-  	- bin/magento setup:upgrade
+  	- bin/magento setup:upgrade</br>

 <h2>Step 3</h2>
 - Login to Magento admin and enable extension at the "Sumage all in one slider" => Settings => General => Enable